morph-l2/morph-doc/docs/build-on-morph/developer-resources/6-ecosystem-infrastructure.md

 ![envio](../../../assets/docs/dev/resources/envio.png)

 Envio is a modern, multi-chain EVM blockchain indexing framework speed-optimized for querying real-time and historical data on Morph Holesky and Morph Mainnet.
+Designed with a core focus on delivering superior performance and seamless developer experience, Envio empowers the next generation fo consumer apps.

 The [Quickstart](https://docs.envio.dev/docs/HyperIndex/contract-import) allows you to instantly autogenerate a basic indexer and query your smart contract data on Morph.
 This is the quickest way to get going and likely the starting point for most developers.